Senior News Reporter/Producer

 Position Details:

-This position is located on the University of Alaska campus in Fairbanks, and flexible on-site/hybrid work arrangements may be considered in accordance with UA regulations.
-This is a part-time, term-funded, non-exempt staff position complete with both a competitive salary and full employee benefits package.
+This is a full-time, exempt staff position complete with both a competitive salary and full employee benefits package.
 UA provides a generous compensation package that includes retirement options, annual leave, 12 paid holidays per year, tuition waivers for employees and family members, and affordable medical, dental and vision care coverage.
 New hires will be placed on the UA Staff Salary Schedule, Grade 79, based on education and experience.

 *To be eligible for this position, applicants must be legally authorized to work in the United States without restriction.
 Applicants who now or may in the future require visa sponsorship to work in the United States are not eligible.